minddesk/QubicleLocalization/README.md

 There are no real rules for the help.ini files.
 As a best practice I tried to not address the user directly.
 So you won't find a *you* or *your* in the files.

 ## Rewards

+Rewards will be sent out when the translation is released.

 #### Submit a new translation of both ui.ini and help.ini: